- New e-permit system from 30 September 2021

 - Campervans and minibuses with rear seats and fittings removed

-Hire vehicles that fit into the above categories, being used to dispose of household waste, also require a valid e-permit.
+Hire vehicles that fit into the above categories also require a valid e-permit.

 Vehicles excluded from site